Sup2point0/integrity/guides/integrals/how.md

 It doesn’t matter if you don’t understand (yet) how we could change the integral like that, but this is the heart of integration.
 Simplifying, layer after layer, until we get it into a form that we can integrate with ease.

 To this end, we have a massive arsenal of methods, tricks and formulae that we can harness to transform and reshape an integral.
 When you just start out, apply them in full, carrying out every step in glorious detail.
-Quickly you’ll familiarise with the different methods you can use and be able to jump parts of the solution.
+Quickly you’ll familiarise with the different methods you can use and be able to skip parts of the solution.

 Now that point, where we can jump straight to the solution – or just affirm that we’ve ‘solved’ the integral (since we’re sure we know how to solve ‘the rest’) – will come sooner and sooner.
 It won’t take long before you find integrals like $\tan{x}$ doable in your head. $xe^x$?
 Happy days, quotable parts.
 Even stuff like $\frac{1}{x^2 + 5x + 6}$ you’ll start thinking “ugh, more partials, we know how to do this.”